ErinaTheDummy/SwordToShield/ItemCompendium.md

 ### Ammunition
 Weapons with the ammunition property require ammunition to make ranged attacks.
-Each attack expends one piece of ammunication.
+Each attack expends one piece of ammunition.
 Retrieving the ammunition is part of the attack.
-You can recover half your expended ammunication by spending one minute to search the battlefield.
+You can recover half your expended ammunition by spending one minute to search the battlefield.
 When you use a weapon with the ammunition property to make a melee attack, it's treated as an improvised weapon.